bradendubois/do-calculus/wiki/pages/Probability Queries.md

 - **Do.p** requires an empty set as its "given" outcomes even if there are none.
 - **Do.p** returns a *float*, between [0, 1].

-## Querying an Interventional Distribution
+## Querying an Interventional Measurement

 Assume the existence of some more complicated model, ``m_confounded``, in which multiple variables are susceptible to *backdoor paths* or *confounding*, but a sufficient *deconfounding set* can block all backdoor paths.
 - See [[Literature]] for more details on *backdoor paths* and *deconfounding*.